How to relieve or remove muscle knots yourself?

 Move more

 This, of course, speaks for itself.
-By exercising a lot, your muscles remain flexible, and you have less chance of muscle knots and stiff muscles.
+Exercising a lot makes your muscles flexible, and you have less chance of muscle knots and stiff muscles.
 Even if you move a lot, an inconvenience can always occur; I am living proof of it.
 But the sportier and more agile you are, the faster you will get rid of it.

 Muscle recovery